Farraen/ricardo_template_style/README.md

 # Ricardo styles for jupyter notebook

-Read and follow the instructions in 'ricardo_template_styles.ipynb'
+Read and follow the instructions in 'ricardo_template_example.ipynb'